MuhammadZaidAbbasi/PMS/README.md

-#Remote Patient Monitoring System (RPMS)
+🩺 Remote Patient Monitoring System (RPMS)
-This document explains how to use and understand the Remote Patient Monitoring System (RPMS).
-This system is created using Java, with concepts of Object-Oriented Programming (OOP) and JavaFX for the user interface.
-The project helps monitor the health of patients remotely using feedback and vital signs.
+This document explains how to set up and use the Remote Patient Monitoring System (RPMS) — a Java-based desktop application developed using JavaFX, OOP principles, and MySQL for backend storage.
+The goal is to help doctors monitor patient vitals remotely and offer timely feedback.

-Project Overview
+📘 Project Overview
-The Remote Patient Monitoring System allows doctors and patients to interact through software.
-Doctors can view patients' vitals and give feedback.
-Patients can upload their health data like blood pressure, heart rate, and temperature.
-This data helps doctors monitor them even if they are far away.
+The Remote Patient Monitoring System enables seamless interaction between doctors and patients.
+Key functionalities include:

+🩻 Doctors can view patient health data and provide feedback.

+📈 Patients can submit vital signs like:

+Blood Pressure

+Heart Rate

+Body Temperature

+This allows remote healthcare monitoring without in-person visits.

- ##💻 Installation & Running (IntelliJ + Maven)
+💻 Installation & Running (IntelliJ + Maven)
-Follow the steps below to clone this Maven-based JavaFX project from GitHub and run it using IntelliJ IDEA:
+Follow these steps to clone, configure, and run the project in IntelliJ IDEA.

-##🔧 Prerequisites
+🔧 Prerequisites
-Ensure the following tools are installed:
+Make sure the following tools are installed:

 ✅ Java JDK 17 or higher

 ✅ IntelliJ IDEA

 ✅ Git

-✅ JavaFX SDK (match your JDK version)
+✅ JavaFX SDK (matching your JDK version)

 ✅ MySQL Server

-✅ MySQL JDBC Driver (handled by Maven)
+✅ MySQL JDBC Driver (automatically added via Maven)

-✅ Gmail Account with App Password Enabled (required to send emails) ✅ Internet connection for Maven to download dependencies
+✅ Gmail account with App Password enabled (for sending email notifications)

-🔐 How to Generate an App Password (Gmail)
+✅ Internet connection (Maven will fetch dependencies)

+🔐 Configure Gmail App Password (for email notifications) This project sends email alerts using Gmail SMTP, which requires an app password.

+Steps to generate:
 Go to https://myaccount.google.com/

-Enable 2-Step Verification if not already enabled.
+Enable 2-Step Verification

 Navigate to Security > App Passwords

+Choose:

-Select the app: Mail
+App: Mail

-Select the device: Other, and name it (e.g., Admin) Click Generate
+Device: Other → name it (e.g., RPMS App)

+Click Generate

-Copy the 16-character app password shown — and use it in " EmailNotification.java" and "EmailUtil in PatientDashboard.java ".
+Copy the 16-character password

+✅ Use this password in the following files:

+EmailNotification.java

+EmailUtil class inside PatientDashboard.java

 📥 Step 1: Clone the Repository
-Open terminal or Git Bash and run:
+Open your terminal or Git Bash and run:

+bash
+Copy
+Edit
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 🧰 Step 2: Open Project in IntelliJ
-Launch IntelliJ IDEA.
+Launch IntelliJ IDEA

-Click File > Open...
+Go to File > Open...

-Select the root folder of the cloned project.
+Select the folder where you cloned the project

-IntelliJ will automatically detect the pom.xml and import the Maven structure.
+IntelliJ will detect the pom.xml and import the Maven project structure

 ⚙️ Step 3: Configure JavaFX SDK
-Download JavaFX SDK from https://openjfx.io/.
+Download JavaFX SDK from https://openjfx.io/

-Extract it to a known location (e.g., C:\javafx-sdk-20 or /opt/javafx-sdk-20).
+Extract it to a known location, e.g.,:

+C:\javafx-sdk-20\ (Windows)

+/opt/javafx-sdk-20/ (Linux/macOS)

 In IntelliJ:

-Open Project Structure (Ctrl+Alt+Shift+S)
+Open Project Structure (Ctrl + Alt + Shift + S)

 Go to Libraries > + > Java

 Select /path/to/javafx-sdk-XX/lib

-Apply the changes.
+Click OK and Apply

 ⚙️ Step 4: Add VM Options for JavaFX
-To run your app with JavaFX:
+To ensure JavaFX modules load properly:

 Go to Run > Edit Configurations...

 Under VM Options, add:

+bash
+Copy
+Edit
 --module-path /path/to/javafx-sdk-XX/lib --add-modules javafx.controls,javafx.fxml
 ✅ Replace /path/to/javafx-sdk-XX/lib with your actual path.

 📦 Step 5: Let Maven Install Dependencies
-IntelliJ will auto-download dependencies from pom.xml.
-If not:
+IntelliJ will automatically download dependencies via pom.xml

+If it doesn’t, do the following:

-Open the Maven tab (right sidebar).
+Open the Maven tab (usually on the right)

-Click the refresh button 🔄or run:
+Click the Refresh icon 🔄
+OR run from terminal:

+bash
+Copy
+Edit
 mvn clean install
 🏃 Step 6: Run the Application
-Locate the LoginApp.java class (contains the main() method).
+Locate the LoginApp.java file (contains the main() method)

-Right-click and choose Run 'LoginApp.main()'.
+Right-click the file → Run 'LoginApp.main()'

-🎉 The GUI should launch successfully!
+✅ If configured correctly, the GUI will launch!